American Satellite Corporation: Overview

 American Satellite initially leased satellite service on the Western Union WESTAR satellites.

 American Satellite contracted with RCA Astro to build the ASC-1 satellite which was launched via NASA space shuttle Discovery mission STS-51-I on August 27, 1985.
 The satellite has 18 C-band and 6 Ku-band transponders.
-On C-band, the satellite had 12 each 36 Mhz transponders that used Solid State Power Amplifiers (SSPAs) and 6 each 72 Mhz transponders that used Traveling Wave Tube Amplifiers (TWTAs).
+On C-band, the satellite had 12 each 36 MHz transponders that used Solid State Power Amplifiers (SSPAs) and 6 each 72 MHz transponders that used Traveling Wave Tube Amplifiers (TWTAs).
 The SSPAs had 8.5 watts of Radio Frequency (RF) power and the TWTAs had 16.2 watts of RF power.
-On Ku-band the satellite had 6 each 72 Mhz transponders.
-The satellite had a Horizonal polarity beacon at 4100 Mhz, a Vertical polarity beacon at 3700 Mhz.
+On Ku-band the satellite had 6 each 72 MHz transponders.
+The satellite had a Horizonal polarity beacon at 4100 MHz, a Vertical polarity beacon at 3700 MHz.
 The Satellite was parked at 81 degrees west.
-ASC-2 was launch via a Delta-7925 rocket from Cape Canaveral on April 3, 1991 and was parked at 101 degrees west.
+ASC-2 was launched via a Delta-7925 rocket from Cape Canaveral on April 3, 1991 and was parked at 101 degrees west.
 ASC-3 was not used and sold to PanAmSat.